 - Adding cream, honey or sugar of any description to porridge.
-For example, adding 1 Tablespoon of brown sugar provides an extra 250kj of energy to a standard 180g serve of porridge.
+For example, adding 1 tablespoon of brown sugar provides an extra 250kj of energy to a standard 180g serve of porridge.

 - Drizzle a teaspoon of canola oil over cooked vegetables.
 For example, 1 tsp of canola oil provides an extra 180kj energy to a 100g serving of roast potatoes.

 - Using commercially prepared fortified, modified texture meals and desserts that will help to add protein and energy – aiming for 3 – 4 portions at a main meal (e.g. 1 serve of meat, 2-3 serves of vegetables).
 In addition, offering desserts between meals.
-For example, substituting your 100g serve of beef bolognese mince with the Pure Food equivalent provides 10g more protein and 205 kj more energy than it's non-fortified equivalent.
+For example, substituting your 100g serve of beef bolognese mince with a Pure Food meal provides 10g more protein and 205 kj more energy than it’s non-fortified equivalent.

 If her appetite or interest in food has decreased, including small meals more frequently can be a good way to give her additional nutrition.
 Using a 3+3 approach with three small meals and three snacks spread over the day can make meals feel less overwhelming.